-Five weeks after my total knee replacement, the milestone of not having to wear TED socks is such a relief that the hardest bit is over.
+Five weeks after my total knee replacement, the milestone of not having to wear TED socks means that the hardest bit is over.
 I can already feel that my knee is stronger and sturdier and I can walk without pain.
 Although I am occasionally taking over the counter painkillers, I am no longer taking the stronger prescription painkillers that I was taking before the operation.

 -I still feel tired a lot of the time